LIAAD/tls-covid19/README.md

 ## Overview

 The tls-covid19 dataset, for multi-document timeline summarization, consists of news stories regarding specific queries from portuguese and english news outlets.
-The news sources include Jornal Público, Jornal Observador, CNN and BBC.
+The news sources include Jornal Público, Jornal Observador, CNN and The Guardian.

 Each query dataset is composed of: